wangjiawen2013/charton/docs/tutorial.md

 ```
 Even though the chart itself is static, the *workflow* feels interactive due to the rapid feedback loop.

-## 8.2 Static SVG vs. Interactive Rendering in WebAssembly (not supported now)
+## 9.2 Static SVG vs. Interactive Rendering in WebAssembly (partially supported now)
 Although Charton’s native output is a **static SVG**, this does *not* prevent it from supporting interactive rendering when compiled to Wasm.
 In fact, the combination of **Charton + Rust + Wasm** enables a high-performance interaction model that is often *faster* than traditional JavaScript visualization libraries.

 To understand this correctly, we must distinguish two different concepts:
 - **Static** — refers to the file format: SVG is a declarative XML graphics format.
 - **Dynamic** — refers to the rendering and update pipeline: how a chart is recomputed and replaced in response to user input.

 **🔑 Key Idea: Charton SVGs Are Not “Immutable”**

 The SVG that Charton produces is a static file format, but this does **not** mean the visualization must remain static in the browser.
 The core principle of the Charton + Wasm model is:

 > Interactions do not modify the SVG in-place.
 > Instead, Charton’s Rust/Wasm runtime dynamically recomputes and regenerates a new SVG whenever needed.